CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 The id member should be the unique id of the type.
 It can be any string, by convention it has the prefix "mon_".
 This id can be referred to in various places, like monster groups or in mapgen to spawn specific monsters.

+For quantity strings (ie. volume, weight) use the largest unit you can keep full precision with.

 Monster types support the following properties (mandatory, except if noted otherwise):

 ## "name"